nulltea/chainmetric-network/smartcontracts/README.md

 [Chaincodes][chaincode] (alternative to Smart Contracts) in Hyperledger Fabric infrastructure can be deployed both by embedding their source code into the blockchain peers and by deploying them [as external services][chaincode as external service], which is a way more versatile option especially for Kubernetes cluster environment where such Chaincodes can be deployed as a pods.

-For chaincodes initial deployment or further updates use `deploy cc` command as following:
+For chaincodes initial deployment or further updates use `install cc` command as following:

 ```shell
 fabnctl install cc --arch=arm64 --domain=chainmetric.network --chaincode=assets -C=supply-channel \